Washington Post Circular on the Organic Movement

 Organic is Usually GMO Free

-Buying 100% Organic, Certified Organic, and USDA Organic-labeled products is usually the easiest way to identify and avoid genetically modified ingredients.
+Buying 100% Organic, certified Organic, and USDA Organic-labeled products is usually the easiest way to identify and avoid genetically modified ingredients.

 The United States and Canadian governments do NOT allow companies to label products “100% / Certified Organic” if they contain genetically modified foods.